CNG Buses Explained: How They Work and Their Advantages

 Are natural gas buses more difficult to maintain?

-In short, maintaining CNG buses requires special training, tools, and test equipment, but nothing outside of what’s needed for other bus types.
+In short, maintaining CNG buses requires special training, tools, and test equipment—but nothing outside of what’s required for other vehicle types.

 Are CNG bus facilities and fueling stations hazardous?

-No evidence supports the claim that CNG bus maintenance facilities are less safe than traditional ones.
-Natural gas and diesel fuels are both flammable.
-Each requires people working around them to use safety and fire protection equipment developed exclusively for the fuel type.
+There’s no evidence that CNG bus maintenance facilities are less safe than traditional ones.
+Natural gas and diesel fuels are both flammable and require safety and fire protection equipment.

 Are CNG buses better than diesel?

-As covered earlier in this article, CNG buses provide four key benefits that traditional ones do not.
+CNG buses provide four key advantages that traditional ones do not.
 Buses powered by compressed natural gas are more cost-effective, environmentally sound, less noisy, and perform better, meaning they emit fewer particles, are safer, and release fewer vapors that are less harmful.

 Choose FASTECH for Your Renewable Energy Fueling Projects

-CNG buses are an environmentally friendly option, outperforming diesel and gasoline engines in emissions profiles, price, and safety.
+CNG buses are an environmentally and operationally friendly option—outperforming diesel and gasoline engines in emissions profiles, price, and safety.